tidymodels/tidymodels.org/README.md

 ## Heavy engine dependencies

-Some pages use engines that require large external downloads (Spark, torch).
+Some pages use engines that require large external downloads (Spark, torch, keras/tensorflow).
 These are cached in CI to avoid re-downloading on every run.

+### Keras / TensorFlow

+When a page lists `keras3` in its `r-packages:`, `R/install_packages.R` calls `keras3::install_keras(backend = "tensorflow")` to create the `r-keras` Python virtualenv.
+The venv is cached in CI at `~/.virtualenvs/r-keras` via `.github/actions/setup-render/action.yml`.
+The cache key is invalidated when `data/_versions.json` changes.

 ### Apache Spark